Ravencentric/awesome-arr/README.md

 - [nzb360](https://nzb360.com/) - Proprietary and paid alternative to LunaSea.
 Supports SABnzbd, NZBget, Deluge, Transmission, µTorrent, qBittorrent, rTorrent/ruTorrent, Sonarr, Sick Beard, Radarr, Lidarr, Bazarr, Couchpotato, Headphones, NEWZnab, Jackett, NZBHydra2 and Prowlarr.

 ## Unmaintained
+- [Bobarr](https://github.com/iam4x/bobarr) - The all-in-one alternative for Sonarr, Radarr, Jackett, Transmission, and FlareSolverr with a VPN and running in docker.
+This is no longer in active development, [author is only accepting PRs](https://github.com/iam4x/bobarr/issues/224#issuecomment-1007031439) for this.  (**Last Commit: Apr 6, 2022**).
 - [Bonarr](https://github.com/bonarr/Bonarr) - Bonarr is an independent fork of Radarr reworked for automatically downloading adult movies via Usenet and BitTorrent (**Last Commit: Sep 12, 2017**).
 - [Cardigann](https://github.com/cardigann/cardigann) - A proxy server for adding new indexers to Sonarr, SickRage and other media managers (**Last Commit: Apr 26, 2020**).
 - [Comandarr](https://github.com/Commandarr/Commandarr) - Comandarr is a bot that will interact with Sonarr, Radarr and Lidarr (**Last Commit: Apr 10, 2017**).